tjandrayana/ortho-cephalometry/README.md

 ## 🙏 Acknowledgments

-This project is based on and modernized from the original work by [alexcorvi](https://github.com/alexcorvi) available at [https://github.com/alexcorvi/cephalometric](https://github.com/alexcorvi/cephalometric).
-We gratefully acknowledge the original work and maintain compatibility with the original project file format and analysis methods.
+This project is a modernized version of the original [cephalometric](https://github.com/alexcorvi/cephalometric) project by [alexcorvi](https://github.com/alexcorvi).
+We maintain full compatibility with the original project file format and analysis methods.

-## ✨ What's New in This Version
+## ✨ What's New

-### 🚀 Modernized Technology Stack

-This version has been completely modernized with the latest web technologies:
+This version has been completely modernized with:
 - **Vite 5** - Lightning-fast build tool (replaced Webpack 4)
-- **React 18** - Latest React with functional components and hooks (upgraded from React 16 class components)
+- **React 18** - Functional components with hooks (upgraded from React 16 class components)
-- **TypeScript 5** - Latest TypeScript with improved type safety (upgraded from TypeScript 2.9)
+- **TypeScript 5** - Improved type safety (upgraded from TypeScript 2.9)
-- **ESLint** - Modern linting tool (replaced TSLint)
-- **Sass (Dart Sass)** - Latest Sass compiler (replaced node-sass)
-- **MobX 6** - Latest MobX for state management (upgraded from MobX 5)
+- **MobX 6** - Latest state management (upgraded from MobX 5)

-All class components have been converted to functional components using React hooks, and the codebase now follows modern React patterns and best practices.

-### 🛠️ Enhanced Developer Experience

-**New Makefile Support** - The biggest addition to this repository is a comprehensive `Makefile` that makes it incredibly easy to run and manage the application.
-This sets it apart from the original project:

-- **Easy setup**: `make install` - Install all dependencies with one command
-- **Background development server**: `make dev-bg` - Run dev server in background with process management
+- **Comprehensive Makefile** - Easy project management with background process support
-- **Background production preview**: `make preview-bg` - Run production build in background
-- **Process management**: `make status`, `make stop` - Check and stop running servers easily
-- **Log viewing**: `make logs` - View real-time logs from background processes
-- **Production builds**: `make build` - Simple production build command
-- **Cleanup**: `make clean` - Easy cleanup of build artifacts

-See the [Available Makefile Commands](#available-makefile-commands) section below for all available Makefile commands.

 ## 📋 Features